muxyz/mu/README.md

 Mu operates as a progressive web app.
 The main home app can be installed just like a native app.

 Caching and offline mode is still a WIP.

+## Development

+Currently hacking on this for personal reasons.
+Join [Discord](https://mu.xyz/discord) if interested.